 What should I do if I have mpox?

-If 1 or more of the following apply, call your GP or the Municipal Public Health Services (GGDs):
+• If any of the following apply, call your GP or the Municipal Public Health Services (GGDs):

-• You have 1 or more blisters or sores on your body, especially around the anus, penis or vagina or on the face, and you have had direct skin contact with someone who has mpox.
+You have 1 or more blisters or sores on your body, especially around the anus, penis or vagina or on the face, and you are a man who has sex with men.

 • You have 1 or more blisters or sores on your body, especially around the anus, penis or vagina or on the face, and you have been in a region of the African continent where mpox is currently prevalent (such as the Democratic Republic of Congo and the surrounding countries).